 Try our simple interactive tool to see if you are doing enough to cure your shin pain?
+Chronic shin pain can be difficult to treat.
+A combination of approaches is needed.
+Simply resting and hoping for the best may not be enough.

 Have you adapted your training to avoid high impact exercises?